My name is Marie and I am addicted to cookbooks.

 Today, I thought I would share a few of my favorite cookbooks with you–just in case you, too, are really a cookbook junkie and need some inspiration.
 Or, in case you have some favorite cookbooks you think I should add to my collection.

-My edition was published sometime in the ’70s.
+My edition was published sometime in the 60’s or 70’s.
 I can’t tell exactly when because the flyleaf fell out many years ago.
 I love this cookbook; it’s one of my go-to books when I need some basics like roasting meat or making substitutions.
 It also has the best caramel recipe on the planet in it.
 If you buy the new version, the recipe won’t be the same (I looked).
-Oh, and the dinner rolls; they’re also to die for.
+Oh, and the dinner rolls?
+They’re to die for.
 I am required to bring them to every family dinner and make them for every special occasion ever.
 Or else.

 My mom has an even older version of this cookbook with sections and recipes that aren’t in mine.
 I’m hoping she’ll leave it to me in her will.
 It’s the one on the left.

 Are you getting an idea that I like old cookbooks?
 It’s true.
 I do.
 They have so many cool recipes in them, back from the days when people really cooked–from scratch.
-Another find from the Goodwill.
+Another find from the thrift store.
 This one has some amazing candy and confection recipes in it.
-They even have candies made with ingredients like cheddar cheese and sweet potatoes (not in the same recipe, though).
+They even have candies made with ingredients like cheddar cheese and sweet potatoes (not in the same recipe, though, thank goodness).
 Some day I will get through them all.
 Well, except for the nougats.
 I don’t like nougat so much.

-My sister gave me this one about 15 years ago or so when I had a garden that was going crazy.
+My sister gave me this one about 25 years ago or so when I had a garden that was going crazy.
 It has some yummy recipes in it.
+It’s still a relevant cookbook.
 One of our favorites was zucchini relish.
 We canned about a dozen pints one year.
 I’m looking forward to growing zucchini this summer and canning it again.
 I love sweet relish and this was even better.
 I really missed it living in New Mexico where nothing wanted to grow in our sandy soil.

 When you spend as much time and money at Costco as I do, a cookbook is the inevitable next step.
-I think I have them all.
+I believe there are 10, and yes, I have them all.
 They have great creative recipes in them, from the gourmet (not really my style but fun every now and then) to the every day.
 And you know if the ingredients come from Costco, they’re going to be good.

 It’s Jell-o.
 Do I really have to explain this one?
 So many fun and colorful desserts in one book.
 Admit it.
 You like Jell-o.
 Everybody likes Jell-o.
 One of the best is the Gaiety Pastel Cookies on page 84.
 There’s nothing like being able to color coordinate your cookies to your event.
 If you have kids–or just to satisfy the inner kid in you–you need this book.